naush/simple-slice/README.md

 # Slice
-A basic component of a slice of a pie created in ReactJS and SVG.
+A basic component of a slice of pie created in ReactJS and SVG.

 # Usage
 ```javascript